qi-rub/moment_polytopes/docs/_build/html/_sources/index.rst.txt

   vrepr = hrepr.vrepr()
   print '%s vertices' % len(vrepr.vertices)

-We have used this package to compute moment cones associated with many other quantum marginal problems.
+We have used this package to compute moment cones associated with many other quantum marginal problems (TODO: add link).

 Installation